pythondeploy/aws-lambda/README.rst

 does something with them.
 It can return a value if it makes sense for the type of event.
-For example, HttpAPI handlers like the one we use to call your wsgi application (`pd_aws_lambda.handlers.wsgi.handler`) should return a dictionary compatible with the `AWS HttpAPI`_ to form an Http response.
+For example, HttpAPI handlers like the one we use to call your wsgi application (`pd_aws_lambda.handlers.wsgi.handler`) should return a dictionary compatible with the `AWS HttpAPI`_ to form an HTTP response.

 .. code-block:: python